ustclug/documentations/docs/infrastructure/sshca.md

 !!! warning "Warning"

-    When signing certificates using OpenSSH &lt;= 8.1, add `-t rsa-sha2-256` to the `ssh-keygen` command.
-More details can be found here: <https://ibugone.com/p/35>
+    When signing certificates using OpenSSH &lt;= 8.1, add `-t rsa-sha2-512` to the `ssh-keygen` command.
+More details can be found here: <https://ibug.io/p/35>

 !!! warning "Warning 2"

-    Some of our servers are still running Debian Jessie, which has OpenSSH version 6.7 that does not support SHA-2 certificate algorithms.
+    Some of our servers are still running Debian Jessie, which has OpenSSH version 6.7 that does not support SHA-2 certificate algorithms (OpenSSH 7.2 required).
 Sign with `-t ssh-rsa` instead if you want to log in to such servers.

 Copy the file `/etc/ssh/ssh_host_rsa_key.pub` from target server.